Huntington National Bank Sells 36,813 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

 Several other institutional investors also recently made changes to their positions in AMAT.
 Eagle Capital Management LLC bought a new stake in shares of Applied Materials during the 2nd quarter worth approximately $4,052,000.
 Arkadios Wealth Advisors raised its stake in Applied Materials by 44.6% in the 2nd quarter.
 Arkadios Wealth Advisors now owns 2,330 shares of the manufacturing equipment provider’s stock valued at $331,000 after acquiring an additional 719 shares during the period.
 Creative Financial Designs Inc. ADV raised its stake in Applied Materials by 24.0% in the 2nd quarter.
 Creative Financial Designs Inc. ADV now owns 1,337 shares of the manufacturing equipment provider’s stock valued at $190,000 after acquiring an additional 259 shares during the period.
 Perennial Investment Advisors LLC bought a new stake in Applied Materials in the 2nd quarter valued at $209,000.
 Finally, HighPoint Advisor Group LLC raised its stake in Applied Materials by 13.7% in the 2nd quarter.
 HighPoint Advisor Group LLC now owns 13,415 shares of the manufacturing equipment provider’s stock valued at $1,910,000 after acquiring an additional 1,613 shares during the period.
 Institutional investors own 76.72% of the company’s stock.

-In related news, CEO Gary E. Dickerson sold 300,000 shares of the firm’s stock in a transaction dated Wednesday, December 1st.
-The stock was sold at an average price of $152.79, for a total value of $45,837,000.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other news, CEO Gary E. Dickerson sold 300,000 shares of Applied Materials stock in a transaction dated Wednesday, December 1st.
+The stock was sold at an average price of $152.79, for a total transaction of $45,837,000.00.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Company insiders own 0.37% of the company’s stock.

 NASDAQ:AMAT traded down $0.46 during trading hours on Wednesday, hitting $147.27.
 The company’s stock had a trading volume of 92,251 shares, compared to its average volume of 8,263,887.
 The stock has a fifty day simple moving average of $143.77 and a 200-day simple moving average of $138.69.
 The company has a market capitalization of $132.97 billion, a P/E ratio of 22.76, a PEG ratio of 1.61 and a beta of 1.38.
 The company has a debt-to-equity ratio of 0.45, a current ratio of 2.54 and a quick ratio of 1.86.
 Applied Materials, Inc. has a twelve month low of $83.53 and a twelve month high of $159.00.